-All segments which the domain <domain name> consist of are deleted from the domain.
+All segments which the domain domain name> consist of are deleted from the domain.
 The segment (:PSEG, :DSEG, :LINK) files are retained.

-This command may not be executed when a domain is set. <domain name> cannot be SCRATCH-DOMAIN, and must belong to the current user.
-(Individual segments in SCRATCH-DOMAIN may be cleared by the CLEAR-SEGMENT command.)
-It is assumed to exist in the description file of the current user.
-The domain continues to exist, but no longer comprises any segments.
+This command may not be executed when a domain is set.
+The domain is assumed to exist in the description file of the current user.
+It continues to exist, but no longer comprises any segments.